-How about the neural underpinnings of such self-association effects?
-Sui [8, 10, 11, 38] investigated the same paradigm in fMRI.
-They observed two main regions, the ventromedial prefrontal cortex (VMPFC) and left posterior superior temporal sulcus (LpSTS) to be implicated in the self-association effects.
-More specifically, activity changes in the VMPFC were mainly related to the label of self by itself (during both matching and matching pairs) as distinguished from the other two, friend and stranger.
-In contrast, the same region was not implicated in the external stimuli themselves regardless whether they were labelled by self or not.
+How about the neural underpinnings of such selfassociation effects?
+Sui, Chechlacz, et al. (2015) and Sui, Liu, et al. (2015) (Sui, Rotshtein, et al., 2013; Tagliazucchi et al., 2013) investigated the same paradigm in fMRI.
+They observed two main regions, the ventromedial prefrontal cortex (VMPFC) and left posterior superior temporal sulcus (LpSTS), to be implicated in the self-association effects.
+More specifically, activity changes in the VMPFC were mainly related to the label of self by itself (during both matching and non-matching pairs) distinguished from the other two, friend and stranger.
+In contrast, the same region was not implicated in the external stimuli themselves regardless of whether they were labeled self or not.
 VMPFC activity was thus label-specific or self-specific.
 This was different for the LpSTS.
-This region responded to both self-label itself and those stimuli (the geometrical shapes) that were labelled by the self ("Self-tags").
+This region responded to both self-label itself and those stimuli (the geometrical shapes) that were labeled self ("Self-tags").
 To underline the behavioral relevance of both regions, their activity changes correlated with the respective reaction times with higher activity changes predicting faster reaction times.
-Functional connectivity between VMPFC and LpSTS was also increased during specifically matching pairs that labelled shapes by the self.
-This also correlated with behavioural measures showing that increasing VMPFC-LpSTS functional connectivity predicts increased accuracy and reaction times (see Figure 2a).
+Functional connectivity between VMPFC and